- Table of contents

 The optional Individual Comparison Status Score is also available for a transition.
 The example below uses collection occasion (admission) as the level of analysis.
 It also uses the optional individual comparison; the report will now highlight the HoNOS score 16.

 These final fields are optional, however they can be restricted using exactly the same mechanism as for Age Range described above.
 The levels of stratification for diagnosis are based on Summary Diagnosis Groupings that were developed originally for the Mental Health Classification and Service Costs (MH-CASC) Project.
-The example below shows part of a screen showing selections having been made from Sex and Diagnosis, in expanded view:
+The example below shows part of a screen showing selections having been made from Sex and Diagnosis:

 Sharing and saving queries

 Queries can easily be shared between users or saved for later analysis.
 There are two methods of sharing/saving the results of queries.
-The first method allows you to save a link which will return you to the query results page, the second allows you to download the results of a query so that they can be opened up in a spreadsheet application such as Excel.
+The first method allows you to save a link which will return you to the query form with all the parameters of your existing query prefilled, the second allows you to download the results of a query so that they can be opened up in a spreadsheet application such as Excel.

-On the top left hand corner of the query result screen you will find a link called ‘Bookmarkable link’.
-Clicking on this link will take you to the same results page, but the URL will now contain all the parameters of your query.
+Clicking on this link will copy a URL to the clipboard that contains all the parameters of your query.
 You can now save this URL as a bookmark or copy and paste it in order to share or save it for later analysis.

 2. Download the results of the query